 - the peace and order of the municipality

 - a safe and healthy environment so that our community can enjoy a quality of life that meets its expectations

 - the safe enjoyment and fair use of public places

 - the amenity and environment of the municipality

 At its Ordinary Meeting on 25 March 2020, Council resolved to adopt a new Local Laws, the 'Community Local Law 2020'.
-The new law comes into operation from 1 May 2020.
-Until that time, the 'Community Local Law 2012' will remain in effect.
+This law is now in effect and can be viewed by clicking on the link below.